 Enter your account number and PIN

-ZIP code tip: Use the billing ZIP code on file with your current carrier — not your home address if you've moved recently.
-A mismatched ZIP is the #1 reason ports fail.
+ZIP code tip: Use the billing ZIP code on file with your current carrier β not your home address if you've moved recently.
+Mismatched account details (name, ZIP, account number, or PIN) are among the most common reasons ports fail.

 Step 5